amir-kedis/SLSA/README.md

 <br />

-### 🐮 How about the a cow that thinks and says whatever you want
+### 🐮 How about a cow that thinks and says whatever you want

 ```bash
 cowsay <anything>